Welcome to today's edition of the Rush 24-7 podcast.

 What do we have here?

-We've got we've got a man who is the spiritual leader of a billion people who believe he is infallible, versus a man who said, if you like your doctor, you can keep your doctor, and if you like your plan, you can keep your plan.
+We've got a man who is the spiritual leader of a billion people who believe he is infallible versus a man who said, if you like your doctor, you can keep your doctor.

-Who are we gonna believe?
+Who are we going to believe?

-I don't think there's anybody, I don't mean somebody, but I mean the number of people think Obama's still this messianic figure.
+There's somebody, but I mean, the number of people who think Obama's still this messianic figure, that's all by the wayside.

-I mean 26% approval for Obamacare.
+I mean, 26% approval for Obamacare.

 It is at an all-time low.

-And I'm folks, I cannot emphasize this enough.
+And folks, I cannot emphasize this enough.

-When people find out what this really is, it is going it's not gonna be a pretty sight.
+When the meat of Obamacare actually makes itself known, when people find out what this really is, it is going, it's not going to be a pretty sight.

-And it is not going to bode well for the Democrats, no matter what.
+And it is not going to bode well for the Democrats no matter what.

 Something also interesting.